refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 import DataHooks from "@site/src/partials/data-provider/data-hooks.md";
 import DataProviderInterface from "./data-provider-interface.md";

-Data provider acts as a data layer for your app, making requests and encapsulating how the data is retrieved.
-The methods of these requests are then consumed by **refine** via data hooks (`useOne`, `useUpdate`, `useList` etc.) which are used for actions like creating, reading, updating, and deleting a record.

-Data providers are versatile and can communicate with a variety of API types, such as `REST`, `GraphQL`, `RPC`, and `SOAP`.
-Think of a data provider as a bridge connecting **refine** to the your API, adapting and translating the data exchange.

-You can [create your own data provider](/docs/tutorial/understanding-dataprovider/create-dataprovider/) or **refine** offers built-in data provider support for the most popular [API's](#supported-data-providers).
+Data is essential for any UI Application and these applications are a bridge between users and the underlying data source(s), making it possible for users to interact with data in a meaningful way.

+To manage data, **refine** needs a `data provider`, which is a function that implements the [`DataProvider`](/docs/api-reference/core/interfaceReferences/#dataprovider) interface.
+It is responsible for communicating with your API and making data available to **refine** applications.
+While you can use one of our built-in data providers, you can also easily create your own data provider matching your API.

+**refine** passes relevant parameters like `resource` name, or the `id` of the record to your data provider, so data provider can make API calls to appropriate endpoints.

+Once you provide `data provider` to **refine**, you can utilize our data hooks (`useOne`, `useList`, `useUpdate`) to easily manage your data from various sources, including REST, GraphQL, RPC, and SOAP.

-Moreover, **refine** offers support for multiple data providers, allowing you to use different data providers for different resources.
-For instance, you can use `REST` for the `posts` resource and `GraphQL` for the `users` resource.
+Moreover, refine offers support for multiple data providers, allowing you to use different data providers for different resources.
+For instance, you can use **REST** for the `posts` endpoint and **GraphQL** for the `users` query.

 <div>
     <img src="https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/guides-and-concepts/providers/data-provider/tutorial_dataprovider_flog.png" />